01 of 11

 This incredible system can be witnessed in... operation at Churchgate railway station from 11.30 a.m. to 12.30 p.m., as the dabbawalas unload the tiffins from the trains and get ready to take them to their customer's offices.
 You can join them on this Lunch Like a Local experience offered by The Four Seasons hotel.
 This is an indication of just how famous the humble Mumbai dabbawala has become!Continue to 6 of 11 below.

 Shopping at the Mall

-Retailing in India has undergone a dramatic transformation since the early 2000s and the shopping malls in Mumbai are among the best in the country.
-As well as this, Mumbai has huge hypermarkets, such as Hypercity next to InOrbit Mall in Malad, where the choice of goods all under one roof is mind boggling.
+Retail in India has undergone a dramatic transformation since the early 2000s and the shopping malls in Mumbai are among the best in the country.
+As well as this, Mumbai has huge hypermarkets, such as Hypercity next to InOrbit Mall in Malad, where the choice of goods all under one roof is mind-boggling.
 And then, there's the organized chaos of the discount department store known as the Big Bazaar.

 Shopping in India has never been easier or more convenient, and for the people who can afford it, shopping malls are the place to hang out.
 In Mumbai, people head to the malls to check out the latest fashion, eat, relax, be entertained, and have fun -- as well as shop.

 Most malls are open seven days a week from around 10 a.m. until 10 p.m.
 The busiest day is Sunday, when there's hardly room to move.Continue to 7 of 11 below.

 07 of 11

 Although supermarkets are providing their share of competition, take a walk around most residential neighborhoods in Mumbai and you'll find a range of small traditional stores selling vegetables, groceries, and fresh live meat.
 Yes, choosing your chicken for tonight's dinner while it's still flapping its wings in a cage remains the preference in India.
 At least it's undeniably fresh!